A visually striking accompaniment to Indian dishes; this beetroot raita is super delicious.

 6- Next, add curry leaves and turn down the flame.

-7- Transfer the tadka to the raita and add cilantro.
+7- Then transfer the tadka to the raita and add cilantro.

 8- Mix the betroot raita well and serve with some additional tadka on top (optional).

-- Adding the tadka is optional but it adds a lot of flavor to the raita.
+- Adding the tadka (tempering) is optional but it adds a lot of flavor to the raita.
+I like to temper it in oil and not ghee.
+However, ghee can also be used.

 - Roasted cumin powder works best for the recipe.
-Dry roast the cumin seeds for maximum flavor.
+Dry roast the cumin seeds and process to a powder for maximum flavor.

 - The raita can be enjoyed as soon as it is made or after a while.
 The color deepens as the raita stands.